-November 7, 2016: The 13th version of Veterans Cash is introduced to commemorate Veterans Day.
-Other nonveteran themed scratch tickets that support Texas veterans are released throughout the year based on sales levels and inventory needs.
-A record \$16.2 million is transferred to the Fund for Veterans' Assistance during FY 2017.
+October 16, 2017: The 14th version of Veterans Cash was introduced to commemorate Veterans Day.
+In addition to this game, other non-veteran themed scratch ticket games that support Texas veterans are launched in FY 2018 resulting in a record revenue transfer of \$18.1 million to the Fund for Veterans Assistance.